CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode: VOP2: 29 (0x1d) for GCN 1.0/1.1; 21 (0x15) for GCN 1.2
 Opcode: VOP3a: 285 (0x11d) for GCN 1.0/1.1; 277 (0x115) for GCN 1.2
-Syntax: V_OR_B32 VDST, SRC0, SRC1
+Syntax: V_XOR_B32 VDST, SRC0, SRC1
-Description: Do bitwise XOR operation on SRC0 and SRC1 and store result to VDST.
+Description: Do bitwise XOR operation on SRC0 and SRC1, store result to VDST.
 CLAMP and OMOD modifier doesn't affect on result.
 Operation:
 ```